YIZHE12/DataScienceMakeEasy/Statistics/README.md

 ## [Designing an Experiment, Power Analysis](http://www.statsoft.com/Textbook/Power-Analysis)

+Several important terms:

+Sample size is the number of observations in each group of the experimental design

+The significant level is the probability of making a type I error (false positive).
+It is the ability to find an effect that is not there.

+The power is equal to one minus the probability of making a type II error (false negative).
+It is the ability to find an effect that it is there.

+Effec size is the mangnitude of the effect under the alternate or research hypothesis.
+It depends on the statistical tool you use.

 ## [Nonparametric statistics](https://en.wikipedia.org/wiki/Nonparametric_statistics)

 ## [Comparing two distribution: The Kullback Leibler distance (KL) and Kolmogorov–Smirnov test (KS)](https://stats.stackexchange.com/questions/9311/kullback-leibler-vs-kolmogorov-smirnov-distance)